adfranks/custom-html-email-template/README.md

-# custom-html-email-template
+# custom-html-email
-A custom responsive and spongy HTML email template created for a hiking website's seasonal newsletter.
+A custom responsive and spongy HTML email created for a hiking website's seasonal newsletter.